isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 This sample illustrates a simple Resource based API for Pets database.

 - The full OpenAPI description is provided in [petstore-service.yml](./samples/petstore/petstore-service.yml).
-- The service provides a SLA described in [petstore-sla.yml](./samples/petstore/petstore-sla.yml).
+- The service provides a template SLA described in [petstore-plans.yml](./samples/petstore/petstore-plans.yml).
+- The provider and consumer agree the SLA described in [petstore-sla.yml](./samples/petstore/petstore-sla.yml).

 ## 5. Specification